More About This Recipe

 Okay, don’t diss me for bringing up the holidays in, YES . . .
 September.

 I know, I know - we just got the kids back to school, and Halloween is around the corner, yada yada yada.
-But a recent family celebration, complete with punchbowl, left me all mushy and misty and wanting to share this wonderful Holiday Punch recipe
+But a recent family celebration, complete with punchbowl, left me all mushy and misty and wanting to share this wonderful Holiday Punch recipe with you!

 For my family, punch is synonymous with celebrations, not just major holidays.
 Nothing says “festive” like a punch bowl – who could argue that?
 I don’t have my own, so for any punch-requisite events, I borrow my cousin Max’s – which originally belonged to our Grandma Hilde.